-Since the kick-off meeting, our work package leads and their colleagues have been hard at work planning the first phases of delivery.
-In fact, contributors to Work Package 3 - Sediment Assessment will be meeting in Hamburg in April for a focused discussion about their part of the project.
+Since the kick-off meeting, our work package leads and their colleagues have been hard at work on the first phases of delivery.
+Communication and coordination are key as partners based across the UK and in Belgium, Germany and the Netherlands.

-In addition, we have started to plan for our first annual meeting, which will be held in Hull, UK, in the autumn of 2017.
-Hull is the UK's City of Culture so we are looking forward to welcoming our partners to the city and share this special occasion.
+We are also in the process of planning our first annual meeting, which will be held in Hull, UK, from 25-27 September 2017.
+Hull is the UK's City of Culture this year so we are looking forward to welcoming our partners to the city and sharing this special occasion.